 Pine Tree Pollen Coats the Northeast

-BOSTON (AP) _ An unusual burst of pine tree pollen has put a dusty greenish-yellow coating on nearly everything in the Northeast, from cars to patio furniture and window sills.
+Bursts of pollen have formed a thick coating on virtually everything in the Northeast _ from cars to patio furniture to window sills.

 ``I’m sure it has been this bad, but not in the last few years memory,″ said John O’Keefe, coordinator of the Fisher Museum of Forestry in Petersham.

-Pollen seasons run in cycles, worsening every three to five years or so.
-This year's blast of pine pollen has been worsened by the dry weather.
-Rain usually helps wash the pollen out of the air.
+Like many things in nature, heavy pollen seasons are cyclic, worsening every three to five years or so.
+This year’s blast of pine pollen has been exacerbated by the dry weather.
+Rain washes pollen away.

-Rain, however, doesn't seem to do much for removing the greenish-yellow film from cars.
-A little water turns the pollen into a smeary mess.
+Rain, however, doesn’t seem to do much for removing the greenish-yellow film from vehicles.
+Wetness turns the dust into a sticky goo that windshield wipers just seem to smear.

-Business has more than doubled at the Lechmere Autowash Center in Somerville, which washed more than 2,000 cars this weekend alone.
+Business also has more than doubled at the Lechmere Autowash Center in the Boston suburb of Somerville.
+The shop cleaned more than 2,000 cars this weekend alone.

 ``We’ve been in business for 30 years and this has been one of the worst for pollen.
 In translation, it’s one of the best for us,″ said owner Vicki Previte.